cllopes/reactathon/material/1_es6/5_promises/readme.md

 ### Promise.All

-If you have multiple promises and want to execute them all then see the combined results you can use `Promise.all`:
+If you have multiple promises and want to execute them all, then see the combined results, you can use `Promise.all`:

 ```javascript 1.8
 Promise.all(promiseList)